 –The Japanese Teahouse

-_ Includes chronological overview and glossary
+_Includes chronological overview and glossary

 This volume expands the reader’s knowledge of the built space that makes this tea ceremony possible.
-The author explores the philosophical background as well as the aesthetic and spatial principles.
-He takes the reader on a cultural-historical and architectural journey through time, from the beginnings in the 15th century, when the art of the tea ceremony as well as the space in which it took place were recorded for the first time to the present day, when the design and construction of a teahouse is still perceived in Japan as a great challenge for designers and architects.
+The author explores the philosophical background as well as the stylistic and spatial principles.
+He takes the reader on a cultural-historical and architectural journey through time, from the beginnings in the 15th century, when the art of the tea ceremony as well as the space in which it took place were recorded for the first time, to the present day, when the design and construction of a teahouse is still perceived in Japan as a great challenge for designers and architects.